News and Events

-Civil War history was brought to life on the ground of the Hatboro Baptist Church when troops from Company C of the 28th PA Volunteers Infantry Regiment set-up camp while on a recruiting campaign for men in the Montgomery and Bucks County areas!
+Civil War history was brought to life on the grounds of the Hatboro Baptist Church when troops from Company C of the 28th PA Volunteers Infantry Regiment set-up camp while on a recruiting campaign for men in the Montgomery and Bucks County areas!

 Gentleman, ladies and children from the area visited the troops during their 6-hour stay in Hatboro.
 The company's officers and troops welcomed the visitors and shared first-hand what typical camp life was like.
 They conducted marching drills and demonstrated how to load and fire rifles.
 They explained that troops typically drilled about eight hours a day.
 Soldiers were also assigned camp duties to help support camp viability and discipline while keeping troops active and engaged in the often boring and tedious camp life.

 Some of the Company C troops relaxed by their tents and talked about the equipment troops regularly carried with them, as well as some of the personal effects that provided them some peace, comfort and the sentiments from home.
 Click here to for more images and information about the accouterment and effects of the typical troop.
 The Company captain welcomed visitors to stop by his headquarters and to learn about his responsibilities.
 All the while, the camp cook was busy preparing an aromatic corned beef and cabbage lunch as a welcomed respite for the troops from their busy day of drilling and working.

 June 26th: Civil War Series, Program 2 "Woman in the Civil War; Camp William Penn"

 In the second program of Millbrook's Civil War Series, local historian and reenactor, Michael Jesberger, along with his captain of Company C of the 28th PA Volunteers, John Green, took attendees onto two fronts of the war: the role and contributions of the woman during the war; and, an overview of Camp William Penn in Cheltenham, PA.

 The Civil War marked the first-time woman left their homes to actively support the war effort.
 Traditionally, a woman's role was raising the children and providing for a clean, comfortable and nurturing home.